30 Best US Museums for History Buffs main image

 NASA Kennedy Space Center Visitor Complex: Titusville, FL

 Originally known as the NASA Launch Operations Center, this is one of only 10 National Aeronautics and Space Administration field centers and is the primary launch center for NASA's manned missions.
-The Space Center opened to the public in 1995 and features a variety of exhibits, artifacts, and attractions about the history and future of spaceflight.

 (Image via Facebook)